Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "Regardless, I'm sure you'll do a marvelous job with whatever tricks you decide to show them later tonight at your house for dinner and drinks," Larry said.

-"Is that what you have behind your back?," Darrin asked, pointing to whatever Larry had in his hand.
+"Is that what you have behind your back?"
+Darrin pointed to whatever Larry had in his hand.

-"Yes," Larry said and brought it in front of him, "I thought what better magic to perform than our client's kit."
+"Yes," Larry brought it in front of him, "I thought what better magic to perform than our client's kit."

 "I'll just leave you to practice," Larry said, "Right now this is your main priority, so let me take this off your hands."